MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/formula-bar-find-replace.md

   - TashasEv
 ---

-# Use Find and Replace capability in the formula bar
+# Use Find and Replace in the formula bar

 In complex Power Apps, formulas can get lengthy.
 Locating and replacing portions of large formulas can become difficult.
 You can now use the **Find and Replace** capability for the selected control or property to easily find and replace the specified word or sequence of characters.